cardan22/contact-book/README.md

 * colorama: A Python library used for color highlighting in the command-line interface.

 # Testing

+### List of main issues:
+* Wrong contact was sometimes deleted in the delete_contact() function.
+The solution was to adjust the code logic to ensure the correct contact is deleted.

+### Manual testing
 The manual testing results for the contact book:

 | Test menu input: | Result |